Interior of a traditional Corsican grocery shop filled with local delicacies in Corte

 Cost to Travel in Corsica: Introduction

-Hello everyone, in this article, we will share with you our comprehensive budget breakdown and the costs associated with traveling in Corsica, located in the south of France.
+Hello everyone, in this article, we will share our comprehensive budget breakdown and the costs associated with traveling in Corsica, located in southern France.

 We spent 13 days road-tripping all around Corsica, and we loved it.
 We never expected to fall in love that much with the island of beauty.
 For us, Corsica had a touch of the Maldives with crystal-clear waters and white sand beaches.